c64cryptoboy/ChiptuneSAK/docs/goattracker.rst

 * If you plan to script some of the steps of creating disk images and placing generated files into them, you can use the python `subprocess module <https://docs.python.org/3/library/subprocess.html>`_ to automate calls to the `c1541(.exe) <https://vice-emu.sourceforge.io/vice_13.html>`_ command line utility.

-Copy 'n paste the following BASIC music driver program into a running C64 VICE instance:
+Copy-and-paste the following BASIC music driver program into a running C64 VICE instance:

 .. code-block::